 Alternative Assets – New, Different and Democratic Ways of Raising Money

-The market regulator, the Securities Commission Malaysia (SC), is also looking at alternative ways and means for companies to raise capital.
-This is in addition to the conventional equity and fixed income markets or debt.
-Many of these so called means are new to our market but given the right level of awareness and education, growth can be phenomenal and eventually they are likely to be significant sources of funding.
+As market regulator, Securities Commission Malaysia (SC) constantly looks at alternative ways and means for companies to raise capital.
+This is in addition to conventional equity and fixed income markets or debt.
+Many of these so called means are new to our market but given the right level of awareness and education, growth can be phenomenal and eventually they are likely to become significant sources of funding.

-Among these is equity crowdfunding (ECF).
-It is a growing market segment which democratises the financing process by using technology to provide small participants and entrepreneurs with cheap access to seed capital that would not otherwise be available to them.
+Equity crowdfunding (ECF) is a growing market segment which democratises the financing process by using technology to provide small participants and entrepreneurs with easy access to seed capital that would not otherwise be available to them.

 It is anticipated that ECF will become a significant source of funding for small businesses.
-Azhar Zabidi, the CEO of Capital Markets Malaysia (CMM), said there was however a need to build greater awareness of what can be done through ECF.
+Azhar Zabidi, CEO of Capital Markets Malaysia (CMM), said there needs to be greater awareness around ECF.
 “A lot of people still do not understand it and more needs to be done to develop an understanding of how ECF works and how ECF can help both entrepreneurs who need capital and investors who want to invest in small businesses or even start-ups.

 “Entrepreneurs do not need to go through an expensive IPO (initial public offering) exercise to raise funds and they only have to pay if a funding exercise is successful,” he explained.

-The six platform operators are Alix Global, Ata Plus, Crowdo, CrowdPlus.asia, Eureeca and pitchIN.
+The six registered platform operators are Ata Plus, Crowdo, CrowdPlus.asia, Eureeca, FundedbyMe and pitchIN.
 In essence, they vet ECF proposals for viability and then promote them on their websites and in other ways to investors who can range from retail investors to sophisticated investors.

 SC chairman Tan Sri Dato’ Seri Ranjit Ajit Singh described the ECF framework as an important milestone for inclusivity in the Malaysian capital market.
 “The establishment of the ECF is a component of SC’s strategy to democratise finance.
 Over the years, Malaysia has developed a diversified and well-established RM2.8 trillion capital market, helping businesses to grow as well as financing long-term investments in the economy.”

-Effectively, investors are buying securities in the form of an investment note, which will be issued by the businesses or companies.
+Effectively for P2P, investors are buying securities in the form of an investment note which will be issued by the businesses or companies.
 The issuer of the investment note repays the investors over a time period, with interest or profit.

 Venture Capital and Private Equity

 Venture capital (VC) and private equity (PE) are becoming an increasingly important source of financing with both international and domestic firms operating in these segments.
-The CEO of CMM, Azhar Zabidi, said that there were plenty of opportunities to invest money in these areas, some of which are high-growth areas.
+Azhar said that there were plenty of opportunities to invest money in these areas, some of which are high-growth areas.
 Number of VC and PE registered with the SC increased from 91 in 2006 to 109 in 2016.

 Steps have also been taken to expand the participation of investment management firms in VC and PE by giving them the flexibility to invest in unlisted securities and wholesale funds that invest in VC funds.